k2view-academy/K2View-Academy/articles/15_web_services/05_edit_web_service_code.md

-# Editing web service code
+# Editing Web Service Code

 The code in an automatically generated Web Service function provides basic Select and Fetch templates for data retrieval.
 However, there is frequently a need to enhance a function’s code in order to perform a specific functionality.

-### How do I edit the code of a function in a Web Service?
+### How Do I Edit a Function's Code In a Web Service?

 It is recommended to edit the code in a Web Service function using the IntelliJ Java Editor which offers a number of advantages like: